futurewei-cloud/chogori-platform/docs/TSO.md

 # K2 TimeStamp and TSO
 ## 1. Design goals
-K2 TimeStamp is a specific designed data structure for timeStamp used for marking transactions' time in order to provide transaction isolation and consistency.
+K2 TimeStamp is a specific designed data structure for timestamp used for marking transactions' time in order to provide transaction isolation and consistency.
 TSO(TimeStampOracle) is a service for providing K2 TimeStamps to K2 client clusters/data servers managing transactions.

 The design goals of K2 TimeStamp and K2 TSO are
 - Functionality: support K2 global distributed transaction, Sequencial consistent SSI (3SI), with optimization for within datacenter avg 20 microsecond latency transactions.